15 Fun MFL Games That’ll Make Your Mondays Feel Like Vacation

-Give each group a set of cards, and let them have 5 minutes to sort out the mix of words.
+Give each group a set of cards and five minutes to sort out the mix of words.
 You may or may not tell them how many categories there are.

 When time’s up, hands must come off of the cards so that students can check their work together with the whole class.

 Next, go through the words as they were grouped in your “original” categories, one category at a time.
-Stick the index cards on the board so the whole class can see.
+Stick the index cards on the board so the whole class can see them.

-You’ll notice that many of the groups will have the same answers, so you may feel like you’re constantly repeating as you go through the groups.
-That’s exactly the purpose of this: repetition.
+You’ll notice that many of the groups will have the same answers, so you may feel like you’re constantly repeating them as you go through the groups.
+That’s exactly the purpose of this game: Repetition.

 In the end, the group with the most correct answers wins.
-A lot of ties may happen, and that’s really a good thing, isn’t it?
+A lot of ties may happen, but that’s really a good thing, isn’t it?

 4. Question and Answer Roulette

-As music plays, two objects will be passed around by students sitting in a circle.
-Whichever two students are holding the objects when the music stops get to do a round of question and answer.
-This game’s good for practicing Q&A skills and honing the interrogative forms of the language.
+As the music plays, two objects will be passed around by students sitting in a circle.
+Whichever two students are holding the objects when the music stops will complete a question and answer.
+This game is good for practicing Q&A skills and honing the interrogative forms of the language.

 You’ll also need a music player.
-This could be a radio, a CD player, a computer or even a guitar that you play.
+This could be a radio, a CD player, a computer, a phone or even a guitar that you play.

 How to Play:

-After some 15-20 seconds, hit “pause.”
-The two students caught holding the objects will get to do a quick Q&A in the target language.
+After about 15-20 seconds, hit “pause.”
+The two students holding the objects will do a quick Q&A in the target language.
 One asks any question and the other answers.

-If a student fails to ask a grammatically correct question or gives a wrong answer, the student will be asked to do a fun task given by the class.
+If a student fails to ask a grammatically correct question or gives an incorrect answer, they’ll be asked to do a fun task given by the class.
 Step aside and let the class decide what one of their own should do.

 5. Longest Line

-This game involves putting objects from end to end on the floor, with the goal of being the group who comes up with the longest line of objects within one minute.
+This game involves putting objects from end to end on the floor, with the goal of creating the longest line of objects within one minute.

 How to Play:

-When you say, “Longest line go,” students take any object they find inside the classroom (whose name they know in the target language) and lay them from end to end on the floor.
-So perhaps in one group you’d see a line of a pencil-book-eraser-potted plant-broom-chalk-etc. And on another group you’d see chalk-belt-shoes-sweatshirt-pencil-etc. Anything they find in the classroom, as long as they know its translation, is okay to use to make their line grow longer.
+When you say, “Longest line go!,” students take any object they find inside the classroom (whose name they know in the target language) and lay them from end to end on the floor.

-With this game, and particularly if you have some really competitive and creative students, you could easily see lines of objects snake out of the classroom, running through the halls and maybe even beyond.
+With this game, and particularly if you have some really competitive and creative students, you could easily see lines of objects snake out of the classroom.
 (Once, I had a student who happened to have yarn for another class project.
-Needless to say, her team was very happy.)
+Needless to say, her team was very happy!)

 Just make sure that the teams start and follow identical pathways so you can actually compare who has the longest line.
 Again, repetition of objects isn’t allowed.
-So if there’s already a book on the queue, students can’t place another one even if it’s of a different title, size or author.
+If there’s already a book in the queue, students can’t place another one, even if it’s of a different title, size or author.

 6. Shoot It Right